 PwC is the brand under which PricewaterhouseCoopers Accountants N.V.
 (Chamber of Commerce 34180285), PricewaterhouseCoopers Belastingadviseurs N.V.
-(Chamber of Commerce 54180281), PricewaterhouseCoopers Compliance Services B.V.
-(Chamber of Commerce 54180281), PricewaterhouseCoopers Compliance Services B.V.
-(Chamber of Commerce 54180286), PricewaterhouseCoopers Compliance Services B.V.
-(Chamber of Commerce 54180286), PricewaterhouseCoopers B.V.
-(Chamber of Commerce 34180289) and other companies operate and provide services.
-These services are governed by General Terms and Conditions (algemene voorwaarder), Nich include provisions regarding our liability, Purchases by these companies are governed by General Terms and Conditions of Purchase (algemene inkoopvoorwaarderin).
-At www.pwc.nl more detailed information on these companies is available, including these General Terms and Conditions of Purchase (algemene).
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services B.V.
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services B.V.
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services B.V.
+(Chamber of Commerce 54228086), PricewaterhouseCoopers Persions, Actuaria & Insurance Services B.V.
+(Chamber of Commerce 54228086), PricewaterhouseCoopers B.V.
+(Chamber of Commerce 34280287) and other companies operate and provide services.
+These services are governed by General Terms and Conditions (algemente voorwaarder), Alvin under provisions regarding our liability.
+Purchases by these companies are governed by General Terms and Conditions of Purchase (algemente inkcopyconvaarder).
+Alvin under the Commerce Services Conditions of Purchase (algemente inkcopyconvaarder), Alvin under Services been filled at the Amsterdam Chamber of Commerce.